3x10RaiseTo8/3x10RaiseTo8/README.md

 ---

-**🟢Actively looking to collaborate!🟢 Reach out if:**
+**🟢Actively looking to collaborate!🟢 Reach out if you:**
-1. you wanna build a Rust crate
+1. wanna build a Rust crate
-2. you have an idea
+2. have an idea
-3. you are a computational chemist
+3. are a computational chemist
-4. you wanna talk technology.
+4. wanna talk technology

 ---